-Ram Nath Kovind: 'Untouchable' elected India's president
+Man from India's lowest caste elected president

 New Delhi (CNN)A relatively unknown political operator and member of India's lowest Dalit caste has been elected as the country's 14th president.

-Ram Nath Kovind, who until recently was governor of the eastern state of Bihar, won an overwhelmingly majority to beat opposition Congress party candidate, Meira Kumar, a former parliament speaker and also a member of the Dalit community.
+Ram Nath Kovind, who until recently was governor of the eastern state of Bihar, won an overwhelming majority to beat opposition Congress party candidate, Meira Kumar, a former parliament speaker and also a member of the Dalit community.

 Kovind secured 2,930 votes in a secret nationwide ballot involving near to 5,000 lawmakers from the central parliament and state legislatures.
 Kumar received 1,844 votes.